Henry Dumas: Influences

 Dumas described himself as having been heavily influenced by Moms Mabley and gospel music at a young age.
-Dumas used his spiritual upbringing as well as his other experiences as a black child growing up in the south during the 1930s and 1940s frequently in his writings.
+Dumas used his spiritual upbringing as well as his other experiences as a Black child growing up in the American South during the 1930s and 1940s frequently in his writings.
+In his poem "Afro American", he attempts to define not only what it means to be Black, but also of dual heritage and proposes the recognition of both a dual heritage and that of each of its creators.

-Dumas had a strong interest in the music and folk elements that are strongly related to the black experience.
-In the 1960s, he became increasingly recognized as one of the most important voices of the Black Power Movement and its artistic manifestation, the Black Arts Movement, immersing himself in music, particularly gospel, spirituals, jazz, and blues.
+Dumas had a strong interest in Black folk music, particularly gospel, spirituals, jazz, and blues.
+In the 1960s, he became recognized as one of the most important voices of the Black power movement and the Black Arts Movement.
 Dumas studied with jazz musician Sun Ra during the mid-1960s.
 Dumas's poem "Black Paladins" became the title track for a recording by Joseph Jarman and Famoudou Don Moye in 1979.
-Dumas often addresses other prevalent themes of the 1960s.
-In his poem "Afro American," he attempts to define not only what it means to be black, but also of dual heritage and proposes the recognition of both a dual heritage and that of each of its creators.

-Writer Margaret Walker and musicians James Brown and John Coltrane proved to be major influences on his writing.
-Elements of Black Christianity, Islam, Sufi mysticism, Hinduism, Buddhism, Native American mythology, and African mythology appear in Dumas's works.
+Writer Margaret Walker and musicians James Brown and John Coltrane were major influences on his writing.
+Elements of Black Christianity, Islam, Sufism, Hinduism, Buddhism, Native American mythology, and African mythology appear in Dumas's works.

-Both his fiction and his poetry developed themes of the Black Arts or Black Aesthetic movement.